Social Icons

 Moon is sometimes NOT 'daw' in Dzongkha

-However, I experienced a wild kind of suffocation inside the prison of a hard mystery today, realizing the same song I sang many moons ago.
-This mystery has parked me helplessly on my chair to the mercy of some hours to mull over.
+However, today I experienced a wild kind of suffocation inside the prison of a hard mystery, as I realised that the same song I sang many moons ago has a deeper, elusive meaning.
+This mystery has parked me on my chair, helplessly mulling over for hours.

 Same but different

-The way it is referred to on the weekdays sounds rather challenging.
-If the moon is still believed as ‘Daw’, then it shouldn’t be Sunday that gets the name ‘gza daw’ (གཟའ་ཟླ་བ་).
-The Sunday should instead be named as ‘gza nyim’ (གཟའ་ཉི་མ་) if the literal meanings of the sun for ‘Nyim’ and moon for ‘daw’ has to be retained
+For example, the way it is used in referring to the weekdays posed a challenge.
+If the moon is still believed as ‘Daw’, then it should not be Sunday that gets the name ‘gza daw’ (གཟའ་ཟླ་བ་).
+The Sunday should instead be named as ‘gza nyim’ (གཟའ་ཉི་མ་) if the literal meanings of the sun for ‘Nyim’ and moon for ‘daw’ has to be retained 😁

 In a Tibetan calendar, they also use the moon for ‘daw’ and that’s why they have ‘gza daw’ (གཟའ་ཟླ་བ་) on Monday.
 Monday is actually believed to have derived from an Old English term known as Monenday, meaning ‘Moon Day’.
 Tibetan calendar portrays Sunday as gza nyim’ (གཟའ་ཉི་མ་) because it has an astrological meaning with the object like the sun.
 The nature of the calendar is lunisolar which signifies both the phase of the moon and the time of the solar year.

-Since I was characteristically fed a pure Bhutanese way of understanding, now I can detect a weak muscle in my tongue to taste the other way.
-I like speaking in its own way.
-And I say it because that is the charm of being Bhutanese.
+Having been brought up with a purely Bhutanese way of understanding, now I can detect a weak muscle in my tongue to taste the other way.
+I like speaking in its own traditional way because that is the true charm of being Bhutanese

 Sunday, October 20, 2013